-more content on content
+more copy on content

 Continuing on, copywriting makes a direct ask for something in a way that is distilled, focused and fully expresses why a brand is right for an audience, ultimately growing business.

 Content can be less focused and is about quantity as much as it is quality, ladling out practical, information on a scheduled basis (when done right) to foster an on-going connection between your brand and targets.

 HERE’S THE BIG DIFFERENCE: content has its basis in journalism (e.g., blogs, white papers, those secondary pages of web, etc.) and most any copywriter can write content.

 However, not every content writer—and I apologize to those donning the content-only cape—can write copy.
 Copy is more of an art form...it's word design...painstakingly crafted, whether it’s a five-word headline or a three-minute video.
 OR a blog or white paper…which are all considered content.